bluesky2006/cur8or/README.md

 ## ✨ Features

 - 🔍 Unified search across two museum APIs (Cleveland Museum of Art & Art Institute of Chicago)
-- 🖼️ Filter by image availability for cleaner browsing
 - 🖱️ Interactive exhibition view with hover overlays, artwork modals and CSS-styled picture frames for realistic presentation
 - ➕ Add or remove artworks to a personal exhibition collection
 - 🖐️ Sort artworks using drag and drop